Taras WOLF retro DESIGN REVIEW. 27th March 2020

 Neat, orderly and rhythmic- Ventilation holes

-Yamaha have always demanded quality in their products and the DX1 was a product to prove they wanted nothing but the best.
+Yamaha have always demanded quality in their products and the DX1 was a product to achieve nothing but the best.
 The DX1 packed in all the best that Yamaha had available in order to earn its hefty price tag.
 The Rose Wood, piano like keys and digital displays deliver both quality and technology with minimalistic styling.
 Is it value for money?
 Only those with more money than they know what to do with, would have considered it.
-It was impressive, but in our opinion not amazing enough to demand over $14,000 US ( back in the early 1980s!!!).
+It was impressive, but in our opinion not amazing enough to demand over $14,000 US (back in the early 1980s!!!).
 Then again, we have to remember that in its day it would have looked and felt like a computer from a space ship!

 Having said that it’s hard to find this level of craftsmanship nowadays and in today’s market this synth is worth every cent of its original price tag.
 There is quality and design attention in almost details.
 Even the underside has a beveled black base with perfectly cut round ventilation holes.
 The buttons and controllers all feel nice to press and the keys are weighted and built to emulate a grand piano.